unparalleled-js/docs-1/connectors/zendesk/search-organization-action.md

     <tr>
       <td>Tags</td>
       <td>
-        The array of tags applied to the organization.
+        The tags applied to this organization.
+You can combine multiple tags with the <code>,</code> separator.
       </td>
     </tr>
     <tr>
       <td>Details</td>
       <td>
-        The details about the organization, it is stored as a <code>string</code>.
+        Details about the organization.
+It is stored as a <code>string</code>.
       </td>
     </tr>
     <tr>
       <td>Notes</td>
       <td>
-        The notes about the organization, it is stored as a <code>string</code>.
+        Notes about the organization.
+It is stored as a <code>string</code>.
       </td>
     </tr>
     <tr>
-      <td>Organization custom field</td>
+      <td>Organization custom fields</td>
       <td>
-        Data of the custom field.
+        Provide data for the organization custom field(s).
       </td>
     </tr>
   </tbody>